Optimization landscapes of variational quantum algorithms: Discussions

-We finally clarify that FT is conceptually distinct from another well-known phenomenon of barren plateau (BP) which describes polynomially vanishing gradients with system dimensionality $D$~\cite{McClean2018} and generically arises due to the high expressibility of quantum ansatz, e.g., in parameterized circuits with depth $\mathcal{O}({\rm poly}(\log D))$~\cite{Harrow2009}.
-In the presence of BPs, landscape values can exhibit a polynomial concentration about the mean~\cite{Arrasmith2021} such that both gradient-based methods (e.g., gradient-ascent and Newton-type algorithms) and gradient-free ones (e.g., Nelder-Mead, Powell, and COBYLA) become ineffective in optimizing $F(\boldsymbol{\theta})$~\cite{Cerezo2021,Arrasmith2021}, and correspondingly, various algorithmic strategies, including identity initialization, ansatz design, pretraining, and layer-wise training~\cite{Grant2019,Verdon2019,Pesah2021,Skolik2021}, have been proposed to mitigate BPs.
+We then clarify that FT is conceptually distinct from another well-known optimization obstacle in VQAs, namely barren plateau (BP), which describes polynomially vanishing gradients with system dimensionality $D$~\cite{McClean2018} and generically arises due to high expressibility of the quantum ansatz~\cite{Harrow2009}.
+While BPs reflect global flatness of the landscape and constitute a major obstacle in high-dimensional systems, FTs reflect local structural incompatibility among different terms in the objective function and are more prominent in low- and intermediate-dimensional regimes.
+Thus, these two represent distinct and complementary challenges for VQAs, and importantly, their distinct origins indicate that strategies effective against one may not necessarily mitigate the other.

+Finally, our results obtained for a linear form~(\ref{linear}) can be extended to the general case where each $f_m$s are monotonically increasing functions.
+In this scenario, the positive derivative $f^\prime_m$ preserves the sign structure of the gradient contributions in Theorem~\ref{theo1} and the Hessian in Theorem~\ref{theo2}.
+Consequently, the existence conditions for simultaneous critical points and false traps, as well as the trap-free property under perfect distinguishability, still hold.
+Again, the landscape complexity and the emergence of FTs are fundamentally governed by the multi-term structure and the distinguishability of states and observables.